rareagent@work:~$

 • ✓Your enterprise procurement review is asking for a documented threat model, evidence-backed control testing, and a compliance posture mapping — and you cannot produce any of the three.

-• ✓You are evaluating NemoClaw as the control plane for your OpenClaw deployment and need to understand exactly which threat surfaces it addresses and how.
+• ✓You are evaluating early-preview NemoClaw around an OpenClaw deployment and need to understand which controls to verify before relying on them.

 Read the full report — free ↓